-- To limit the authority of the President to modify duty rates for national security reasons and to limit the authority of the United States Trade Representative to impose certain duties or import restrictions, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled, - 3 SECTION 1.
-SHORT TITLE. - 4 This Act may be cited as the "Reclaiming Congres- - 5 sional Trade Authority Act of 2019".
+- To limit the authority of the President to modify duty rates for national security reasons and to limit the authority of the United States Trade Representative to impose certain duties or import restrictions, and for other purposes. - 1 Be it enacted by the Senate and House of Representa- - 2 tives of the United States of America in Congress assembled,

+3 SECTION 1.
+SHORT TITLE.

+4 This Act may be cited as the "Reclaiming Congres-

+5 sional Trade Authority Act of 2019".

-1 SEC.
-2. LIMITATION ON AUTHORITY OF PRESIDENT TO 2 MODIFY DUTY RATES FOR NATIONAL SECU- 3 RITY REASONS.
-4 (a) Authority To Modify Duty Rates for Na- 5 TIONAL SECURITY REASONS.-Notwithstanding any other 6 provision of law and except as provided in subsection (c), 7 the President may proclaim a new or additional national 8 security duty on an article imported into the United States 9 only if- 10 (1) the President, not later than 30 calendar 11 days after making the national security determina- 12 tion that is the basis for the new or additional duty, 13 submits to the International Trade Commission the 14 duty proposal, including- 15 (A) a description of each article for which 16 the President recommends a new or additional 17 duty; 18 (B) the proposed new or additional duty 19 rate; and 20 (C) the proposed duration of that rate; 21 (2) the President, not later than 15 calendar 22 days after submitting the duty proposal under para- 23 graph (1), submits to Congress a request for author- 24 ization to modify duty rates in accordance with that 25 duty proposal, including-
+1SEC.
+2. LIMITATION ON AUTHORITY OF PRESIDENT TO2MODIFY DUTY RATES FOR NATIONAL SECU-3RITY REASONS.

+4 (a) AUTHORITY TO MODIFY DUTY RATES FOR NA5 TIONAL SECURITY REASONS.-Notwithstanding any other 6 provision of law and except as provided in subsection (c), 7 the President may proclaim a new or additional national 8 security duty on an article imported into the United States 9 only if-

+(1) the President, not later than 30 calendar days after making the national security determination that is the basis for the new or additional duty, submits to the International Trade Commission the duty proposal, including-

+15 (A) a description of each article for which 16 the President recommends a new or additional 17 duty;

+18 (B) the proposed new or additional duty19 rate; and

+20 (C) the proposed duration of that rate; 21 (2) the President, not later than 15 calendar 22 days after submitting the duty proposal under para23 graph (1), submits to Congress a request for author24 ization to modify duty rates in accordance with that 25 duty proposal, including-

 1 (A) a report by the Secretary of Defense 2 explaining why the proposal is in the interest of 3 national security; and 4 (B) a report by the International Trade 5 Commission assessing the likely impact of the 6 proposal on the economy of the United States 7 as a whole and specific industry sectors; 8 (3) the President consults with the Committee 9 on Finance and the Committee on Armed Services of 10 the Senate and the Committee on Ways and Means 11 and the Committee on Armed Services of the House 12 of Representatives regarding the duty proposal 13 under paragraph (1), including- 14 (A) the short-term and long-term goals of 15 the proposal; 16 (B) an action plan to achieve those goals; 17 and 18 (C) plans to consult with officials of coun- 19 tries impacted by the proposal to resolve any 20 issues relating to the proposal; and 21 (4) a joint resolution of approval under sub- 22 section (b) is enacted.
-23 (b) Joint Resolution of Approval.- 24 (1) Joint resolution of approval de- 25 FINED.-In this subsection, the term "joint resolu-
+23 (b) JOINT RESOLUTION OF APPROVAL.- 24 (1) Joint resolution of approval de- 25 FINED.-In this subsection, the term "joint resolution of approval" means a joint resolution the sole matter after the resolving clause of which is as follows: "That Congress authorizes the President to proclaim duty rates as set forth in the request of the President on ", with the blank space being filled with the date of the request submitted under subsection (a)(2).